WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

-# news_Driven_stock_prediction
+# Sentiment Analysis in Stock Movement Prediction
-Use NLP technique to predict stock price movement associated with news
+Use NLP technique to predict stock price movement based on news from bloomberg and reuters